nagshkere00/Network-Architecture-Design-and-Implementation/README.md

 The company will expand with purchases of other groups, these will initially remain separate, but during a 6-12 months period, their engineering groups will merge into the existing engineering group.
 However, they will not change location.
 Hence, the engineering group will be distributed; the same applies to their services.

 Propose a network design to match these requests.
 The design should include layer 2 and layer 3 devices and connectivity and the required layer N infrastructure to support this.

+The company wants to use domain names for their departments and sub-departments, so the company needs a separate DNS server to serve the IP addresses of their departments.
+The format for naming the domains is as follows:

+The format must be followed:
+For engineering department- eng.cloudrevel.com

+For sub-department, staff – staff.eng.cloudrevel.com
+For sub-department, production servers – prod.eng.cloudrevel.com
+For sales department- sales.cloudrevel.com

+For sub-department, staff – staff.sales.cloudrevel.com
+For sub-department, technical writers – tech.sales.cloudrevel.com
+For sub-department, customer support –cust.sales.cloudrevel.com
+For management department – management.cloudrevel.com